MinghuiChen43/awesome-deep-phenomena/README.md

   - Ludwig Schmidt, Shibani Santurkar, Dimitris Tsipras, Kunal Talwar, Aleksander Mądry. *NeurIPS 2018*
   - Digest: We show that already in a simple natural data model, the sample complexity of robust learning can be significantly larger than that of "standard" learning.
 This gap is information theoretic and holds irrespective of the training algorithm or the model family.

+- Obfuscated Gradients Give a False Sense of Security: Circumventing Defenses to Adversarial Examples. [[paper]](https://arxiv.org/abs/1802.00420) [[code]](https://github.com/anishathalye/obfuscated-gradients)
+  - Anish Athalye, Nicholas Carlini, David Wagner. *ICML 2018*
+  - Digest: We identify obfuscated gradients, a kind of gradient masking, as a phenomenon that leads to a false sense of security in defenses against adversarial examples.
+While defenses that cause obfuscated gradients appear to defeat iterative optimization-based attacks, we find defenses relying on this effect can be circumvented.

 ## Representation Learning

 ### 2020